cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/system-requirements.md

 ## Bootstrap node

 1 node with 2 Cores, 16 GB RAM, 60 GB HDD.
-This is the node where DCOS installation is run.
+This is the node where DC/OS installation is run.
 This bootstrap node must also have:

-*   Python, pip, and virtualenv must be installed for the DCOS [CLI][1]. pip must be configured to pull packages from PyPI or your private PyPI, if applicable.
+*   Python, pip, and virtualenv must be installed for the DC/OS [CLI][1]. pip must be configured to pull packages from PyPI or your private PyPI, if applicable.
-*   A High-availability (HA) load balancer, such as HAProxy to balance the following TCP ports to all master nodes: 80, 443, 8080, 8181, 2181, 5050.
+*   A High-availability (HA) load balancer, such as HAProxy to balance the following TCP ports to all master nodes: 80, 443, 8080, 8181, 2181, 5050. </ul>
-*  An unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
-Encrypted SSH keys are not supported.
+    </li> </ul>

 ## Cluster nodes